 However, when ending a long fast from food, one should use wisdom.
 Apparently some people have died from eating “solid” food too soon.
 A general “rule of thumb” to be used for extended fasts (over 10 days) is to allow an equal number of days after the fast during which you break the fast by progressively eating more “solid” food until you are back to eating normally.
 Also, some have been said to have possibly developed stomach cancer by excessive fasting whilst taking huge amounts of supplements instead of eating normally.
 Organs such as kidneys or the liver or the metabolism might be damaged permanently by irresponsible fasting, especially when trying to bluff people around you about your false spirituality (Mt 6:1-5,16-17).
 Other hormonal imbalances and serious adverse health issues might also be caused by ignorance on fasting.
 The understanding of what you are trying to reach by fasting, the aim of fasting, is more important as how long or to what extent.
 It is not meant to be a means for external judging or a feeble, futile and ridiculous notion to attempt extortion with God!
 (Mt 6:16-17; Jn 4:23-24; Rom 3:28; Gal 5:4,18; 8:6-14; Jm 4:1-10)

-The real virtue of a fast is in the discovery and destruction of self-righteousness.
+The real spiritual virtue of a fast is in the discovery and destruction of self-righteousness.
 Initially thought to be a humbling of ourselves through self denial (Ps.
 35:13; 69:10) – but never in a type of martyrdom to try and do what Jesus had fully accomplished, but a re-focus on God and others around us so that we can radiate God’s Love and usefulness to others as well – and that can be accomplished through ways other than total abstinence.
 Just be careful to not try and “earn” favour with God!
 See the meditation called “The Gospel”, if you will.
 Be careful not to try and earn what Jesus Christ has already paid for and provided 2 000 years ago!… (Eph 1:3)